Elizabeth Garrett Anderson School Street

 • Collier Street (from Cumming Street to Rodney Street)

-Exemptions for the School Street zone will be issued to applicants who live or work in the School Street zone, or for Blue Badge holders who require access to parking near a building in the School Street zone.
+Exemptions for the School Street will be issued to applicants who live or work in the School Street, or for Blue Badge holders who require access to parking near a building in the School Street.
+Blue Badge holders will only be able to use the roads within the School Street for access and not as a through route during the times of operation.

-Signs would inform drivers of the restrictions before the entrances to the closed streets.
-We will identify non-registered vehicles entering the street during operational times by camera and issue a penalty charge notice.
+Signs will inform drivers of the restrictions before the entrances to the closed streets.
+An example of the sign is below.
+We will identify non-registered vehicles entering the street during operational times by camera and issue a Penalty Charge Notice (PCN).

 Improvements outside the school gates

-In addition to the proposed School Street zone, we are proposing a number of changes to improve the environment outside of the school gates on Donegal and Rodney Streets including:
+In addition to the proposed School Street, we will be improving the environment outside of the school gates on Donegal and Rodney Streets by making the following changes:

-• Widening the pavement outside the school, moving traffic and its emissions further from the school gate and improving air quality.
+• Widening the pavements outside the school entrances on Donegal Street to create more space for walking and move traffic and its emissions further from the school gate.

 • Improving crossings (on Donegal Street and on Rodney Street) to slow down traffic and make the area safer for people walking and cycling.
 Crossing improvements will include new tactile paving, re-lining of crossings and widened pavements at the junction.